Particular/docs.particular.net/servicecontrol/upgrades/zero-downtime.md

 NOTE: PowerShell must be used to install individual instances.
 Example scripts are provided for each step.

-NOTE: For scenarios where retaining audit log data is not required (e.g. a test environment), this process is not necessary -- the audit instance can simply be destroyed and recreated with the same name.
+NOTE: For scenarios where retaining audit log data is not required (e.g. transient data that does not merit effort to capture), this process is not necessary -- the audit instance can simply be deleted and recreated with the same name.

 ## Audit instances